All Multiparty Quantum States Can Be Made Monogamous: Conclusion

 \section{Conclusion}

-Quantum correlation measures can be monogamous or non-monogamous for multisite quantum states.
-This can happen for measures within the entanglement-separability paradigm, as well as those in the information-theoretic one.
+It is well-known that quantum correlation measures can be monogamous or non-monogamous for multisite quantum states.
+This can occur for quantum correlation measures of the entanglement-separability paradigm, as well as those of the information-theoretic one.
 We demonstrated that any quantum correlation measure that is non-monogamous for a multiparty quantum state can be made monogamous for the same by considering an increasing function of the measure.
 The transformed measure retains the important properties, like monotonicity under local operations and vanishing for ``classical'' states, of the original measure.
-We illustrate the results by using the concept of quantum work-deficit, an information-theoretic quantum correlation measure.
-We show that while the generalized W states are non-monogamous with respect to quantum work-deficit, the fourth power of the measure makes the states monogamous.
+We illustrate the results by using quantum work-deficit, an information-theoretic quantum correlation measure.
+We show that while the generalized W states are non-monogamous with respect to quantum work-deficit, the fifth power of the measure makes the states monogamous.
 We also discuss the monogamy properties of quantum work-deficit, and its powers, for arbitrary three-qubit pure states.

-Let us mention here that in the literature, monotonically increasing functions of a quantum correlation measure is regarded with the same level of importance as the original measure.
-So, for example, the nearest-neighbor entanglement of spin-1/2 systems \cite{amader-AdP, Andreas-Fazio-Vlatko-RMP} is usually investigated by employing the measure, concurrence, although a more physically meaningful measure is the entanglement of formation, with concurrence being an increasing function of the latter.
+Let us mention here that in the literature, monotonically increasing functions of a quantum correlation measure are regarded with the same level of importance as the original measure.
+So, for example, the nearest-neighbor entanglement of quantum spin-1/2 systems \cite{amader-AdP, Andreas-Fazio-Vlatko-RMP} is usually investigated by employing the measure, concurrence, although a more physically meaningful measure is the entanglement of formation, with concurrence being an increasing function of the latter.